dokku/dokku/docs/networking/proxies/nginx.md

 Dokku's default Nginx configuration passes the de-facto standard HTTP headers [`X-Forwarded-For`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For), [`X-Forwarded-Proto`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Proto), and `X-Forwarded-Port` to your application.
 These headers indicate the IP address of the original client making the request, the protocol of the original request (HTTP or HTTPS), and the port number of the original request, respectively.

-If you have another HTTP proxy sitting in between the end user and your server (for example, a load balancer, or a CDN), then the values of these headers will contain information about (e.g. the IP address of) the the closest proxy, and not the end user.
+If you have another HTTP proxy sitting in between the end user and your server (for example, a load balancer, or a CDN), then the values of these headers will contain information about (e.g. the IP address of) the closest proxy, and not the end user.

 To fix this, assuming that the other proxy also passes `X-Forwarded-*` headers, which in turn contain information about the end user, you can tell Nginx include those values in the `X-Forwarded-*` headers that it sends to your application.
 You can do this via `nginx:set`, like so: